About Jubing Kristianto

 After been working as journalist for 13 years, in 2003 Jubing became a full-time guitarist.
 He's now enjoying activities as guitar performer, clinician, instructor, and examiner for Yamaha Music Indonesia.

 Jubing had been working and performing together with prominent musicians/vocalist in various genre --both in recording or live performing.

-Jubing had released three solo guitar albums: Becak Fantasy (2007), Hujan Fantasy (2008), Delman Fantasy (2009),and Kaki Langit (2011) produced by IMC Record.
+Jubing had released four solo guitar albums: Becak Fantasy (2007), Hujan Fantasy (2008), Delman Fantasy (2009),and Kaki Langit (2011) produced by IMC Record.
 Most of the pieces is solo guitar music of his own arrangements and compositions.
 Children songs, folksongs, and pop songs are his favourite materials.
 His performances and his CD's had received critical acclaims from music-lovers and media in Indonesia.
 Rolling Stone Indonesia magazine had enlisted his Becak Fantasy as one of "The Best 20 Indonesian Albums of 2008".

 Jubing have wrote two books on guitar: Gitarpedia: Buku Pintar Gitaris (2007) and Membongkar Rahasia Chord Gitar (2008), published by prominent book publisher in Indonesia, PT Gramedia Pustaka Utama.
-He writes regularly for two Indonesian music magazines: "Staccato" and "GitarPlus".
+He writes regularly for Indonesian music magazines: "Staccato" and "GitarPlus".